JohnsonHarleyR/javaScriptPractice/README.md

 # JavaScript Practice
 Practice as I teach myself JavaScript.
 <br><br>
-The important files can be found here: javaScriptPractice/src/main/
+The important files can be found by navigating to src and then main.
 <br><br>
 <b>More will probably come in the future!</b>